 A: Franz Kafka.
 James Joyce.
 Italo Calvino.
 Virginia Wolff.
-Bell Hooks.
 Beryl Markham.
 Adrienne Rich.
 Anne Sexton.
 Sylvia Plath’s poetry, but not her prose.
 I love Octavia Butler and Margaret Atwood.
 Clarice Lispector.
-Plenty of others, but, I have to say, my all-time favorite remains John Steinbeck.
-He’s the Woody Guthrie of the literary world.
+Plenty of others, but, I have to say, my all-time favorite remains John Steinbeck, as predictable as that is.
+He remains to me the Woody Guthrie of the literary world.
 He understood the plight of the unknown, the uncelebrated, and the rural.

 Q: What advice do you have for people who want to write but are afraid to start?

 A: Writing is something we should all be doing.
 It’s part of keeping a healthy mind.
 You might just write something that will matter—to yourself and the rest of us.
 In that case, what right do you have to hold back?
 Come to one of my workshops.
 I’ll stand by just in case any bad monsters emerge from the wallpaper and try to cart you off.